-Bought a bunch of bottles of Vermouth on offer?
+Bought several bottles of Vermouth on offer?
 Great!
 But now you’re wondering:

-How long can I keep a bottle open for?
+How long can I keep a bottle open?
 Does Vermouth go bad?
 Where is the best place to store it?

-Spoiler Alert: it’s not.
+Spoiler Alert: it does not.
 Vermouth definitely goes off, and you’re better off drinking it sooner rather than later.

 Here’s the good news: Vermouth lasts a pretty long time – around 3-4 years when unopened and kept in the right conditions (think cool and dark).
 More on that later.

 The bad news?
 This is only true for unopened bottles – opened Vermouth will last a couple of months at most.

 How To Tell If Vermouth Has Gone Bad

 If you’ve got an open bottle of Vermouth that’s been in the refrigerator for under a month, you’re almost definitely good to drink it.

 You’re unlikely to find your Vermouth has actually gone bad (it will degrade in quality long before, which isn’t dangerous), but here are the signs to look out for: